 Month: December 2013

-The magazine The Atlantic recently posted an online slideshow of images of costumed “Krampus” figures that are a feature of Yuletide festivities in Alpine parts of Europe.
+The magazine The Atlantic recently posted an online slideshow of images of costumed “Krampus” figures that are a feature of Yuletide festivities in Central Europe.
 I chose several to share with you here, but for more explanations and images I urge you to see the whole show.

-To all my readers: Yuletide blessings, and . . . watch out for old Krampus! 🙂
+Yuletide blessings to all . . . but watch out for old Krampus!

 Especially with the help of one particular Polish admirer and astonishing polymath named Slawomir Zubrzycki.
 He took a look at this drawing and made a whole lot more sense of it than I can: